inverse-inc/packetfence/addons/full-import/README.md

 If that's not the case, check the output above to understand why the process failed.

-If you restore from PacketFence 10.3 and you used MariaDB-backup for your restore, update it back to the right version:
+If you restored from PacketFence 10.3 and you used MariaDB-backup for your restore, update it back to the right version:

 ```
 # CentOS/RHEL
 yum update MariaDB-backup --enablerepo=packetfence

 # Debian
-apt install mariadb-backup
+rm /root/mariadb-backup/usr/bin/mariabackup
+rm /root/mariadb-backup/usr/bin/mbstream
 ```